telerik/ajax-docs/api/client/Telerik.Web.UI.RadAsyncUpload.md

 The event arguments.

-### fileUploadRemoving
+### fileUploadFailed

-The fileUploadRemoving occurs before a selected file is about to be removed from the uploaded files collection.
-The event can be cancelled.
+The fileUploadFailed client-side event occurs when error uploading the selected files(s) has occured.
+Common reason for this event firing is Telerik.Web.UI.WebResource.axd handler not being registered in the web.config.
+Another reason might be server-side error in custom upload handler is being used.

 ##### sender `Telerik.Web.UI.RadAsyncUpload`

 The instance of the RadAsyncUpload raised the event.

+##### args `Telerik.Web.UI.RadAsyncUploadUploadFailedEventArgs`

+The event arguments.

+### fileUploading

+The fileUploading client-side event occurs when a file has started uploading.

+##### sender `Telerik.Web.UI.RadAsyncUpload`

+The instance of the RadAsyncUpload raised the event.

-##### args `Telerik.Web.UI.RadAsyncUploadFileUploadRemovingEventArgs`
+##### args `Telerik.Web.UI.RadAsyncUploadFileUploadingEventArgs`

 The event arguments.